 Awarded a Member of the Order of the British Empire (MBE) in recognition of work she has led on behaviour change and public engagement towards more sustainable futures, Professor Whitmarsh’s recognition follows the UK’s successful hosting of COP26 in November 2021.

-For nearly three years, Professor Whitmarsh has led the Centre for Climate Change & Social Transformations (CAST).
+For nearly three years, Professor Whitmarsh has led the Centre for Climate Change & Social Transformations (CAST) and is a member of the University's Institute for Sustainability.
 Last year in 2021, she joined the Climate Crisis Advisory Group (CCAG) – the prominent, international, and independent body of experts, led by former Government Chief Scientific Advisor, Sir David King, advising policymakers on the climate crisis and net zero transition.

 Professor Whitmarsh’s research focuses on public perceptions and behaviour in relation to climate change, energy, and transport.
 She regularly advises governmental and other organisations on low-carbon behaviour change and climate change communication.
 She was one of the expert leads for Climate Assembly UK (the nationally organised citizens’ assembly on climate change and net zero) and is also a Lead Author for the IPCC’s Working Group II Sixth Assessment Report.